Posted 07/15/2014 by Dave Silvey

 About the Author

-David Silvey is Vice President & General Manager for AlliedBarton Security Services.
+David Silvey is the Managing Partner for the New England Region at AlliedBarton Security Services.

 I wish we could have more noticeable vehicles in the western region of NC and other areas that will advertised the company and makes us more noticeable in the area with full cover logos on our vehicles that we use to patrol, also give the SRO's this types of vehicles to drive to each site and at the same time advertise for the company as we travel to different areas to assist in other sites.